Section 5.6 – Cross Country State Carnival

 (v) Qualifying Standards

-- Placings for Primary events will be determined using Multi Disability formula i.e comparing the athletes time to the Athletics Australia 1500m Multi Disability Standard (MDS) time for their classification and determining the percentage.
-All percentages for all classifications will be calculated and the highest percentage wins, second highest second etc.
+Placings for Primary events will be determined using Multi Disability formula i.e. comparing the athletes time to the Athletics Australia 1500m Multi Disability Standard (MDS) time for their classification and determining the percentage.
+All percentages for all classifications will be calculated and the highest percentage wins, second highest second etc. The calculation method for placings may change to be aligned to the School Sport Australia Multi Class event calculation system.

 (vii) State Selections